corintxt/TranslateAi/README.md

 ![ClickOK](img/StartTranslation.PNG)

 You will see a terminal window open while the translation script communicates with the [AFP translate API](https://translate.afp.com/translate).
-Meanwhile, an Illustrator menu will indicate the progress of the translation.
+Meanwhile, a progress bar will indicate the status of the translation.

 Once the translation server returns the text, it will be automatically re-imported into the Illustrator document.

-**NOTE**: Sometimes you will see a message that says "Translate timed out.":
+**NOTE**: Sometimes you will see a message that says "Translation server timed out.":

-If this happens, run the TranslateAi > Export script again from Illustrator.
+If this happens, run the TranslateAi > Translate script again from Illustrator.